microsoft/autogen/python/gists/video_surfer.md

-# Tutorial: Video Sufer Agent using AutoGen
+# Tutorial: Video Surfer Agent using AutoGen

 In this tutorial you'll learn how to create _video surfer agent_ using AutoGen.
-We'll first walk you through how to create your development environment and then we'll extend built-in agents in AutoGen and adapt them to create a the video sufer.
+We'll first walk you through how to create your development environment and then we'll extend built-in agents in AutoGen and adapt them to create a the video surfer.

 ## What you'll learn

 - How to setup and install AutoGen.
-- How to use and modify built-in agent provided by AutoGen.
+- How to use and modify built-in agents provided by AutoGen.
 - How to equip an agent with tools.
-- How to create a multi-agent team.
+- How to create and use a multi-agent team to solve tasks.

 ## Requirements and resources